2U / edX

 Cosmonauts team

-This was a former edX team with years of experience that I was so lucky to becoming a part of.
-The best team and the best manager I’ve ever worked with.
+This team was originally part of edX and brought years of invaluable experience that I was incredibly fortunate to become a part of.
+Without a doubt, it was the best team —and the best manager— I have ever worked with.

-I will always have a special place in my heart for #this team.
-Very professional people, focused on the work but also caring and open to share time and effort on anyone in need.
-It was really easy to work with, rely on, and make the best out of every situation.
+I will always hold a special place in my heart for #this team.
+They are consummate professionals: deeply focused on their work while also being compassionate, supportive, and generous with their time and expertise.
+Collaborating with them was truly seamless.
+I could always rely on the team to navigate challenges and make the best out of every situation.

 I’ve worked in several projects for edX and Open edX.
-Most of them are open source, so I can share some PR information for each of them:
+Most of them are open source, so I can share some Pull Requests I’ve made for each of them:

 edX